Hezbollah announces large-scale attack as Israel launches pre-emptive strikes in Lebanon

 Israel's cabinet was to meet at 7am (0400 GMT), Prime Minister Benjamin Netanyahu's office announced.

+"We have conducted precise strikes in Lebanon in order to thwart an imminent threat against the citizens of Israel.
+We are closely following developments in Beirut, and we are determined to use all the means at our disposal in order to defend our citizens," Gallant said in a statement.

+Most of the Israeli strikes were hitting targets in southern Lebanon but the military was ready to strike anywhere there was a threat, an Israeli military spokesperson said.

-Flights to and from Ben Gurion airport in Tel Aviv were suspended, the airports authority said, and the defence minister declared an emergency.
+Gallant declared a state of emergency, and flights to and from Ben Gurion airport in Tel Aviv were suspended, but the airports authority said normal operations were expected to resume by 7am.

-Warning sirens sounded in northern Israel and multiple explosions were heard around several areas as Israel's Iron Dome aerial defence system shot down rockets coming from southern Lebanon.
+In northern Israel, warning sirens sounded and multiple explosions were heard around several areas as Israel's Iron Dome aerial defence system shot down rockets coming from southern Lebanon.
 Israel's Magen David Adom ambulance service said it was on high alert all over the country.

+The Israeli military issued civil defence instructions limiting gatherings but authorising people to go to their workplaces as long as they were able to reach air raid shelters quickly.
+There were no casualties immediately reported in Israel, according to the ambulance service.

+A resident of the southern Lebanese town of Zibqeen, some 7km (4 miles) from the border, told Reuters it was the first time he had awakened "to the sound of planes and the loud explosions of rockets - even before the dawn prayer.
+It felt like the apocalypse."

-Expectations of an escalation between the two sides had risen since a missile strike in the Israeli-occupied Golan Heights last month killed 12 youngsters and the Israeli military assassinated a senior Hezbollah commander in Beirut in response.
+Expectations of an escalation between the two sides had risen since a missile strike in the Israeli-occupied Golan Heights last month killed 12 youngsters and the Israeli military assassinated Shukr in Beirut in response.

-The Israeli military said new civil defence instructions would be issued to the population shortly.
-It warned civilians in southern Lebanon to stay away from areas where Hezbollah operates.
+The escalation has drawn fears of a wider regional conflict, potentially involving both the United States and Iran.
+President Joe Biden was following events closely, the White House said.

+"At his direction, senior U.S. officials have been communicating continuously with their Israeli counterparts.
+We will keep supporting Israel’s right to defend itself, and we will keep working for regional stability," said National Security Council spokesperson Sean Savett.

 The strikes came as negotiators were meeting in Cairo in a last-ditch effort to conclude a halt to fighting in Gaza and a return of Israeli and foreign hostages in exchange for Palestinian prisoners.